mitre/emasser/docs/features.md

       - --filename=FILENAME   # The artifact file name
       - --compress            # BOOLEAN - true or false.

-**The same format is applicable to POST and PUT requests as well, however there may be additional help content**
+**The same format is applicable to POST, PUT and DELETE requests as well, however there may be additional help content**

 ## Common Endpoint Requests Information
-  - To invoke any boolean parameters use --fieldName for TRUE and --no-fieldName for FALSE
+  - To invoke any boolean parameters use --parameterName for TRUE and --no-parameterName for FALSE
+  - Teh eMASS API provides the capability of updating multiple entries within several endpoints, however this CLI only supports updating one entry at the time.

 ## Usage - GET